 Non-methane volatile organic compounds

 Emissions of NMVOCs from livestock husbandry originate from feed, especially silage, degradation of feed in the rumen, and partly digested and undigested fat, carbohydrate and protein decomposition in the rumen and in manure (Elliott-Martin et al., 1997; Amon et al., 2007; Alanis et al., 2008, 2010; Ngwabie et al., 2008; Feilberg et al., 2010; Parker et al., 2010; Trabue et al., 2010; Ni et al. 2012; Rumsey et al., 2012).
+Recent European systematic reviews and synthesis studies indicate that these emissions are governed by complex interactions between biological processes, environmental conditions, and agricultural management practices, rather than discrete sources alone (Sutton et al., 2011; IPCC, 2022).
 Consequently, anything that affects the rate of feeding and manure management, such as the amount of formic acid added to silage, the management of silage heaps and livestock feeding, manure management during livestock housing and during storage, straw added to the manure and the duration of storage, and the technique used for manure application, will affect NMVOC emissions.

 NMVOCs from feed are released from the open surface in the silage store or from the feeding table (Alanis et al., 2008, 2010; Chung et al., 2010), and NMVOCs formed in the rumen of animals are released through exhalation or via flatus (Elliott-Martin et al., 1997).
 NMVOCs formed in manure may be released inside the buildings housing livestock or from the surface of manure stores (Trabue et al., 2010; Parker et al., 2010).
 These emissions depend on the temperature and the wind speed over the surface.
 NMVOCs released after manure application and during grazing are likely to have been formed prior to application/deposition, within the animal or in the manure management system.
+Emissions occurring after manure application or during grazing are generally associated with compounds formed prior to application, although post-application microbial processes may further modify emission profiles (IPCC, 2022).